AndreiCalazans/HN_react_native_relay/README.md

 # Hackernews React Native with Relay example.
-*The objective of this app is to show how to set up relay modern with React Native.
+*The objective of this app is to show how to set up relay modern with React Native and be a study reference for those interested in using Relay.
 This is a very opionated repo since it comes with full configuration for flow and eslint.
 Enjoy!*

 ### Stack